-The appraisal profession is evolving constantly.
-Each year, it seems, appraisers are asked to present extra information or have steps added to their appraisal process.
-All of this is to guarantee their client receives the best data available.
-In order to stay current with the constantly changing requirements, Anderson Appraisal, LLC is always researching additional tools and tweaking processes to increase efficiency so we can do more work for you.
-At Anderson Appraisal, LLC we know that time is important to everybody, so we've listed some items you can do to lower turn times on any appraisals you order with Anderson Appraisal, LLC.
+Appraising is an always changing profession.
+Every year, it seems, appraisers are asked to include additional information or have steps added to their appraisal process.
+All to guarantee their client is presented with the best data available.
+To keep up with the always changing requirements, Anderson Appraisal, LLC is constantly seeking additional tools and tweaking processes to increase efficiency so we can do more work for faster.
+Since Anderson Appraisal, LLC knows that time is important to everyone, here are some things you can do to speed up the process when you order an appraisal from Anderson Appraisal, LLC.

-- When you order online, you automatically get e-mail acknowledgements that the order was received, and fast, secure .PDF format report delivery.
-It's the single biggest time saver available to both of us!
-We don't have to manually enter information from a fax, and nor will you wonder whether the order was received.
+- When you order online, you receive automatic e-mail notifications that the assignment was received, and fast, secure .PDF format report delivery.
+This is the single biggest time saver available to both of us!
+We don't have to re-key information from a fax, and nor will you wonder whether the order was received.

-- Complete and accurate subject property information is crucial.
+- Complete and accurate subject property data is essential.

 - There's nothing like being one number off on the street address to add unnecessary time to an appraisal assignment.
-And if you have a tax parcel number, plat map number, subdivision name or anything else that uniquely identifies the property, please pass it along.
-Even a list of recent sales in the area is welcome — though be advised that professional appraisers must always do their own due diligence on comparable sales, and ours may differ from yours.
+Unique identifiers like a tax parcel number, plat map number, or subdivision name is good information to include with the request.
+We even welcome lists of recent sales in the area — remember, however, that professional appraisers must always do their own due diligence on comparable sales, and ours may differ from yours.

-You're always welcome to call us at if you have any questions about your property or an appraisal we're working on for you.
+Feel free to contact us if you have any questions about your property or an appraisal we're working on for you.

-- It's relatively easy to appraise a cookie-cutter house.
-Most of an appraiser's time is spent analyzing how differing details contribute to or detract from what otherwise would be a property's market value.
-At the time you order your report, be sure to let us know if there are unique elements of the home or surrounding area -- for example, it's had a recent addition constructed, it's subject to zoning restrictions, it's susceptible to flooding.
-While these are things that we would find out on our own, knowing them sooner will likely make your report arrive more quickly.
+- Cookie-cutter houses are relatively easy to appraise.
+What takes time is analyzing how differing characteristics contribute to or detract from what otherwise would be a property's market value.
+When you order your report, let us know if there are unique details of the home or surrounding area -- for example, it's had a recent addition built on, it's subject to zoning restrictions, it's predisposed to flooding.
+These are things we would find out on our own anyway, and knowing them as early as possible is likely to make your report arrive faster.

-- Let the occupants know what to expect.
+- Does the homeowner know what to expect?

-Hearing it directly from you -- a person they've been working with on their loan -- some info about the appraisal process, who we are, and especially that dusting and polishing won't make it more likely their sale will close, and can decrease the appraisal inspection time.
-Please feel free to point your customers to our website, where we have lots of pages of relevant information for homeowners and others describing the appraisal process.
-Have them call us if they want to become familiar with our staff and services.
-And tell them it benefits them to set the appointment soon!
+Hearing it directly from you -- someone they've been working with on their loan -- a little bit about the appraisal process, who we are, and especially that dusting and polishing won't affect their home's value one little bit, and can go a long way toward trimming the time it takes to inspect a home.
+Our website has numerous pages of relevant information about the appraisal process for homeowners.
+I encourage you to share it with your clients.
+They can even call us if they want to familiarize themselves with the staff and our services.
+And tell them it's to their advantage to set the appointment promptly!

-- Phone and fax tag are a thing of the past with up-to-the-minute status updates available online, anytime, 24/7.
-As each important milestone in an assignment is completed, that information can be viewed instantly online.
-It's never been easier to keep track of your report's status.
+- Why are you still playing phone and fax tag when our website offers up-to-the-minute status updates available online, anytime, 24/7?
+As we complete each important milestone in an assignment, that information is instantly available to you online.
+There's no easier or faster way to track the status of your report.